olliesharp5/panem-survey/README.md

 The site is focused on simplicity and ease of navigation so users can interact with the survey as easily as possible.

 ## User stories
-As the sole developer of this website, my goal is to create a survey on behalf of the goverment that is accessible to a wide range of users and collects the data in an external document for later reference.
+As the sole developer of this website, my goal is to create a survey on behalf of the government that is accessible to a wide range of users and collects the data in an external document for later reference.
 I came up with the following points, which are applicable to the users:

 - As a user, I want to understand the purpose of this website quickly and easily.